oktadev/okta-blog/_source/_posts/2021-11-16-k8s-security-best-practices.md

 ## 4. Keep Kubernetes version up to date

 Like any other software, Kubernetes also has bugs and issues.
 And from time to time, there might be a high severity bug that calls for a [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures).
-Hence, it's an excellent idea to keep the Kubernetes version up-to-date on the server and the CLI client.
+Hence, it's an excellent idea to keep the Kubernetes version up to date on the server and the CLI client.
 If you are using a managed PaaS, it should be pretty easy to upgrade, and for on-prem installations, there are tools like [kOps](https://kops.sigs.k8s.io/), [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/), and so on, that makes it easy to upgrade clusters.

 ## 5. Restrict kubelet, API, and SSH access

 [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is the primary "node agent" running on each node, and by default, a kubelet's HTTP endpoints are not secured.
 This could be an issue and hence [should be restricted](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/).

 When someone has access to a Kubernetes cluster, they can access the k8s API server and SSH into the cluster nodes themselves.
-Ideally, this should be limited as much as possible.
-Disable SSH access to non-admin users.
-Secure the API server using OIDC and RBAC, as we saw earlier so that only authenticated users with sufficient roles can access the API.
+To limit node access, cluster access should be limited as much as possible.
+Disable SSH access for non-admin users.
+Secure the API server using OIDC and RBAC, as we saw earlier, so that only authenticated users with sufficient roles can access the API.

 ## 6. Secure container images

 Securing the container images that run on the cluster is as important as securing the cluster itself.
 A malicious image running on a cluster could wreak havoc.
 Follow these best practices for container image security.

 - Do not run containers as root as this would give the container unlimited access to the host.
-Always run the containers using a non-root user
+Always run the containers using a non-root user.
-- Enable container image scanning in your CI/CD phase to catch known vulnerabilities using tools like [clair](https://github.com/quay/clair) or [Anchore](https://github.com/anchore/anchore-engine)
+- Enable container image scanning in your CI/CD phase to catch known vulnerabilities using tools like [clair](https://github.com/quay/clair) or [Anchore](https://github.com/anchore/anchore-engine).
-- Use minimal up to date official base images and remove all unwanted dependencies, packages, and debugging tools from the image as it will make it more secure and lightweight
+- Use minimal up-to-date official base images and remove all unwanted dependencies, packages, and debugging tools from the image as it will make it more secure and lightweight.
 - Prevent loading unwanted kernel modules in the containers.
 These can be restricted using rules in `/etc/modprobe.d/kubernetes-blacklist.conf` of the node or by uninstalling the unwanted modules from the node.
 - Use [official verified images](https://docs.docker.com/docker-hub/official_images/) for popular software.
 Use a trusted registry for non-official images and always verify the image publisher
 - Use [Docker Bench for Security](https://github.com/docker/docker-bench-security) to audit your container images